Britain's Next Top Model series 3: Week 10

-The remaining two have a final runway challenge from a top Brazilian fashion designer, Eliza Conde.
+The finalists have a final runway challenge from a top Brazilian fashion designer, Eliza Conde.
 On the catwalk, Lauren remains focused, whereas Louise receives some criticism for being more casual and unprofessional.
-At judging both girls tear up as they say why each of them should be Britain's Next Top Model.
+At judging the finalists tear up as they say why each of them should be Britain's Next Top Model.
 Louise thanks the judges for seeing past her weight and 'for seeing me' instead.
-The judges discuss each girl's progress throughout the show, praising many of Louise's photographs, whilst criticising many of Lauren's.
+The judges discuss the finalist's progress throughout the show, praising many of Louise's photographs, whilst criticising many of Lauren's.
 But they also discuss Lauren's improvement throughout the show, her professionalism and her impressive runway catwalk.
-In a very shocking twist, the girls are called back and the plasma screen reveals Lauren to be Britain's Next Top Model.
+In a very shocking twist, the finalists are called back and the plasma screen reveals Lauren to be Britain's Next Top Model.

-Note: Lauren becomes the first winner of Britain's Next Top Model to have never been called first in during a judging.
+Note: Lauren becomes the first winner of Top Model franchise to have never been called first in during a judging.